gajus/eslint-plugin-jsdoc/README.md

 <a name="eslint-plugin-jsdoc-rules-require-param-name"></a>
 ### <code>require-param-name</code>

-Requires that all function parameters have name.
+Requires that all function parameters have names.

 > The `@param` tag requires you to specify the name of the parameter you are documenting.
 You can also include the parameter's type, enclosed in curly brackets, and a description of the parameter.
 >